dervishe-/GenBerry/README.md

 * The temporary password for root is: toor  (**Don't forget to update it...**)

+There is a common user: genberry which password is **genberry**

+sshd is running on the rPi and only accept non root users.

+Just login once and CHANGE all the default passwords (genberry and root users)

 For more information, consult the help: `imagebuilder --help`

 Distcc is installed, you have to configure it.

 Once logged in your rPi, then you can make a: `emerge -uD @world` in order to update (if needed) the system.

+UPDATE:

+* 03/07/2016: The two base images are up to date (with the last glibc) and there is a default user (genberry)